 The decision to waive NUR 224 will be based upon the provision of direct patient care during one-year of full time practice or its part-time equivalent (employer verification is required) in an institutional setting and successful completion of a skills module (See Associate Dean for more information).
 All LPN students may be interviewed by Associate Dean prior to acceptance.

-Credits earned at another college or university may be transferred in accordance with college policy as noted in the Molloy College Catalog.
+Credits earned at another college or university may be transferred in accordance with college policy as noted in the Molloy University Catalog.
 Additional credits may be earned through Division developed challenges and CLEP examination of identified liberal arts and science courses.

 Please refer to the Undergraduate Course Catalog (PDF) for more details about this program.